ArunGovindM10925/amfoss-tasks/README.md

 I learnt the basic linux commands using YouTube videos.
 Then I attempted the levels in terminal.
 Some were really tricky but I got through.
 I have also uploaded all the steps and commands I used to pass the levels.

 task-15
-The tasks were pretty straightforward.
-Simple too.
-But it was very challenging to make the code more efficient.
+The tasks were pretty straightforward but it was very challenging to make the code more efficient.
 I got 3 of them, but only 1 got accepted.
 The other two went to timeout errors.